 Public Controversies: a project awarded by France-Berkeley FundFaculty Members — 01/07/2020The "Public Controversies in Science, Technology and Medicine" project, carried out in collaboration between [...]

-The Migration of Ethnic Germans from Romania to West GermanyFaculty Members — 07/04/2020Dana Diminescu (Department of Sociology, Télécom Paris, Institut Polytechnique de Paris), made a public lecture [...]
+The Migration of Ethnic Germans from Romania to West GermanyFaculty Members — 07/04/2020Dana Diminescu (Department of Sociology, Télécom Paris, Institut Polytechnique de Paris), made a public lecture at [...]